smile365317/ABP/README.md

 Recent text-to-image (T2I) generation models have advanced significantly, enabling the creation of high-fidelity images from textual prompts.
 However, existing evaluation benchmarks primarily focus on the explicit alignment between generated images and prompts, neglecting the alignment with real-world knowledge beyond prompts.
 To address this gap, we introduce Align Beyond Prompts, a comprehensive benchmark designed to measure the alignment of generated images with real-world knowledge that extends beyond the explicit user prompts.
 ABP comprises over 2,000 meticulously crafted prompts, covering real-world knowledge across six distinct scenarios.
 We further introduce ABPScore, a metric that utilizes existing Multimodal Large Language Models (MLLMs) to assess the alignment between generated images and world knowledge beyond prompts, which demonstrates strong correlations with human judgments.
 Through a comprehensive evaluation of 8 popular T2I models using ABP, we find that even state-of-the-art models, such as GPT-4o, face limitations in integrating simple commonsense knowledge into generated images.
 To mitigate this issue, we introduce a training-free strategy within ABP, named Inference-Time Knowledge Injection (ITKI).
 By applying this approach to optimize 200 challenging samples, we achieved an improvement of approximately 43% in ABPScore.

+Due to the large size, generated images are stored separately on <a href="https://huggingface.co/datasets/smileying/ABP" target="_blank">Hugging Face</a>.

 <br>

 ## Setup